Module 1: BSWJ: GDB

 - Integrations – In addition to the C and C++ languages, GDB supports Ada, Assembly, D, Fortran, Go, Objective-C, OpenCL, Modula-2, Pascal, and Rust.

 For more information about the GNU debugger tool, and to learn to use it, check out our how to Use GDB tutorial.
-The class is free, and it provides you with foundation information and the steps you need to take to apply it to a live program.
+The class provides you with foundation information and the steps you need to take to apply it to a live program.